raehelen/OrdnanceSurvey.github.io/_pages/About.md

 </ol>

 <br>
-Further information on creating an issue or creating an issue from specific code can both be locate <a href="https://help.github.com/articles/creating-an-issue/">here</a>
+Further information on creating an issue or creating an issue from specific code can both be located <a href="https://help.github.com/articles/creating-an-issue/">here</a>
 </details>